 If you are an Architect or Engineer, you would automatically refer to CAD as Computer-Aided Drafting.
 That is correct, but it also describes Computer-Aided Dispatch (CAD) which is what we are going to be talking about in this article.

 What is Computer-Aided Dispatching?
-In a short answer, Computer-Aided Dispatching(CAD) is a software system that assists 911 dispatchers to help save lives.
+In a short answer, Computer-Aided Dispatching(CAD) is a Public Safety software that assists 911 dispatchers to help save lives.
 It is not natural for anyone to be able to give second by second advice on life-saving measures to someone in distress.
 You can ask any dispatcher, law enforcement officer, or EMS provider which calls are the most difficult to dispatch and respond to, and I can guarantee the majority will say incidents involving children.
 In this situation, using the fully integrated police dispatching software, the dispatcher was able to ask important questions and direct the caller to effectively handle the emergency until resources arrived, while quickly dispatching the proper agencies.
 This resource greatly improves the speed and efficiency of call handling and dispatching.

 As the 911 system developed over the years, efforts were made to assist dispatchers with certain procedures to manage emergencies until “hands-on” assistance arrived at the scene.
 In the mid-1970s, the development of the “Enhanced 911 System” aided emergency personnel in locating scenes as the caller’s address was identified.
 As technology has advanced, dispatch software now includes the ability to locate dropped cell phone calls, and even shows the GPS coordinates of a call.